postgres/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

 # WAL encryption configuration (tech preview)

-After you [enabled `pg_tde`](#enable-extension) and restarted the Percona Server for PostgreSQL, a principal key and a keyring for WAL are created.
-Now you need to instruct `pg_tde ` to encrypt WAL files by configuring WAL encryption.
+Before turning WAL encryption on, you must first create a principal key for WAL.

-Here's how to do it:
+Here's what to do:

-1. Enable WAL level encryption using the `ALTER SYSTEM SET` command.
-You need the superuser privileges to run this command:
+1. Create pg_tde extesion if it is not exists:

     ```sql
-    ALTER SYSTEM set pg_tde.wal_encrypt = on;
+    CREATE EXTENSION IF NOT EXISTS pg_tde;
     ```

-2. Restart the server to apply the changes.

-    * On Debian and Ubuntu:

-       ```sh
-       sudo systemctl restart postgresql-17
-       ```

-    * On RHEL and derivatives

-       ```sh
-       sudo systemctl restart postgresql-17
-       ```

-3. We highly recommend you to create your own keyring and rotate the principal key.
-This is because the default principal key is created from the local keyfile and is stored unencrypted.

-    Set up the key provider for WAL encryption
+2. Set up the key provider for WAL encryption

     === "With KMIP server"